-This rule specifies the site, site approval, design, testing of equipment, management of the operation, operating procedures, emergency provisions and procedures for Bungee Jumping from any mechanical operated platforms that carry jumpers to the top of the structure.
+This Section specifies the site, site approval, design, testing of equipment, management of the operation, operating procedures, emergency provisions and procedures for Bungee Jumping from any mechanical operated platforms that carry jumpers to the top of the structure.

 a) In addition to the definitions in Section 6000.10, the following shall apply:

-"AIR BAG" – means an inflated device that cradles the body, with an air release breather system that dissipates the energy due to fall, thereby allowing the person to land without an abrupt stop or bounce.
+"Air Bag" – means an inflated device that cradles the body, with an air release breather system that dissipates the energy due to fall, thereby allowing the person to land without an abrupt stop or bounce.

-"ANKLE-BINDING" – means a harness used to wrap and hold together the jumper's ankles and attach the jumper to the bungee cord.
+"Ankle-binding" – means a harness used to wrap and hold together the jumper's ankles and attach the jumper to the bungee cord.

-"BINDING OF CORD" – means a material used to hold the cord threads in place.
+"Binding of Cord" – means a material used to hold the cord threads in place.
 May also protect the cord threads from damage.

-"BUNGEE CORD" – means the elastic rope to which the jumper is attached.
+"Bungee Cord" – means the elastic rope to which the jumper is attached.
 It lengthens and shortens and thus produces the bouncing action.

-"BUNGEE JUMPING" – means that activity in which a person free falls from a height and the person's descent is limited by attachment of the person to the bungee cord.
+"Bungee Jumping" – means that activity in which a person free falls from a height and the person's descent is limited by attachment of the person to the bungee cord.

-"CARABINERS" – means shaped metal or alloy device used to connect sections of the jump rigging, equipment or safety gear.
+"Carabiners" – means shaped metal or alloy device used to connect sections of the jump rigging, equipment or safety gear.

-"CATAPULTING" – means that the jumper is held on the ground while the bungee cord is stretched.
+"Catapulting" – means that the jumper is held on the ground while the bungee cord is stretched.
 On release, the jumper is propelled upwards.

-"CORD" – See Bungee Cord.
+"Cord" – See Bungee Cord.

-"DOUBLE JUMPING" – See Tandem Jumping.
+"Double Jumping" – See Tandem Jumping.

-"DYNAMIC LOADING" – means the load placed on the rigging and attachments by the initial free fall of the jumper and the bouncing movements of the jumper.
+"Dynamic Loading" – means the load placed on the rigging and attachments by the initial free fall of the jumper and the bouncing movements of the jumper.

-"EQUIPMENT" – means the equipment, power or manually operated, used to raise, lower and hold loads.
+"Equipment" – means the equipment, power or manually operated, used to raise, lower and hold loads.

-"INCIDENT" – means an event that could or does result in harm to a person or damage or loss of process (jumping interrupted or stopped).
+"Incident" – means an event that could or does result in harm to a person or damage or loss of process (jumping interrupted or stopped).

-"JUMP DIRECTION" – means the direction (forward or backward) in which a jumper is designed to jump from the jump point.
+"Jump Direction" – means the direction (forward or backward) in which a jumper is designed to jump from the jump point.

-"JUMP HEIGHT" – means the distance from the jump platform to the bottom of the jump zone.
+"Jump Height" – means the distance from the jump platform to the bottom of the jump zone.

-"JUMP MASTER" – means a person who has responsibility for the bungee jumping operation and who takes a jumper through the final stages to the actual jump.
+"Jump Master" – means a person who has responsibility for the bungee jumping operation and who takes a jumper through the final stages to the actual jump.

-"JUMP OPERATOR" – means a person who assists the jump master to prepare a jumper for jumping and operates the lowering system to lower the jumper to the landing pad.
+"Jump Operator" – means a person who assists the jump master to prepare a jumper for jumping and operates the lowering system to lower the jumper to the landing pad.

-"JUMP POINT" – means the position from which the jumper begins to fall or jump.
+"Jump Point" – means the position from which the jumper begins to fall or jump.

-"JUMP SPACE" – means the jump zone plus a safety factor in all directions.
+"Jump Space" – means the jump zone plus a safety factor in all directions.

-"JUMP ZONE" – means the space bounded by the maximum designed movements of the jumper or any part of the jumper.
+"Jump Zone" – means the space bounded by the maximum designed movements of the jumper or any part of the jumper.

-"JUMPER" – means the person who falls or jumps from a height attached to a bungee cord.
+"Jumper" – means the person who falls or jumps from a height attached to a bungee cord.

-"JUMPER SAFETY HARNESS" – means an assembly to be worn by a jumper and to be attached to a bungee cord.
+"Jumper Safety Harness" – means an assembly to be worn by a jumper and to be attached to a bungee cord.
 It is designed to prevent the patron becoming detached from the bungee cord.

-"JUMPER WEIGHT" – means the weight of the jumper only.
+"Jumper Weight" – means the weight of the jumper only.

-"LANDING AREA" – means the surface area of air bag or water directly under the jump space.
+"Landing Area" – means the surface area of air bag or water directly under the jump space.

-"LANDING PAD" – means a padded area on which the jumper lands by means of the lowering appliance or equipment.
+"Landing Pad" – means a padded area on which the jumper lands by means of the lowering appliance or equipment.

-"LATERAL DIRECTION" – means movement of the jumper measured at 90 degrees to the designed jump direction.
+"Lateral Direction" – means movement of the jumper measured at 90 degrees to the designed jump direction.

-"LAUNCHING" – See Catapulting.
+"Launching" – See Catapulting.

-"LICENSED PROFESSIONAL ENGINEER" – means an individual who holds a valid license as a licensed professional engineer from the Illinois Department of Financial and Professional Regulation or comparable authority in another state.
+"Licensed Professional Engineer" – means an individual who holds a valid license as a licensed professional engineer from the Illinois Department of Financial and Professional Regulation or comparable authority in another state.

-"LOADED LENGTH" – means the length of the bungee cord when extended to its fullest designed length.
+"Loaded Length" – means the length of the bungee cord when extended to its fullest designed length.